 The freshly obtained tuberous roots of wild yam (Dioscorea villosa) harvested soon after the flowering season of the plant are used to prepare the homeopathic remedy dioscorea.
 The dug up roots are cleaned, chopped into fine pieces and steeped in alcohol to obtain the mother tincture of dioscorea, which does not retain any trace of the original substance.

+Dioscorea villosa or wild yam, which forms the basis for the homeopathic remedy dioscorea, is basically a species of twisted vines having tuberous roots.
+This species is indigenous to North America and is found growing naturally in this continent.
+Wild yam is highly regarded for its therapeutic properties, especially the saponins resembling steroids enclosed by its tuberous root.
 These saponins may be chemically transformed into progesterone contraceptive as well as cortisone (a steroid hormone of the adrenal cortex).
 Wild yam is a perennial plant that is found growing naturally all through half of the eastern expanse of North America.
 This species is a low creeper that grows well on average to poor soils and requires plenty of sunlight to flourish.